Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 \subsection{The lattice of cyclic flats}

-In the last paragraph of \cite[Section 3]{bonin-demier-cyclic} Bonin and De Mier hinted there is a generalization of circuit-hyperplane relaxations.
-They made the observation that whenever the lattice of cyclic flats $\mathcal{Z}$ of a matroid $\M$ has an element $F$ that covers the bottom element $0_{\mathcal{Z}}$ and is covered by the top element $1_{\mathcal{Z}}$, then it is possible to remove it and obtain a new matroid.
+As mentioned earlier, in \cite[Section~3]{bonin-demier-cyclic} it was hinted that there should be a generalization of circuit-hyperplane relaxations.
+They made the observation that whenever the lattice of cyclic flats $\mathscr{Z}$ of a matroid $\M$ has an element $F$ that covers the bottom element $0_{\mathscr{Z}}$ and is covered by the top element $1_{\mathscr{Z}}$, then it is possible to remove it and obtain a new matroid.
 As Proposition~\ref{prop:cyclic-covering-iff-stressed} suggests, the generalization they foreshadowed is exactly the notion of relaxation of stressed subsets that we introduced, at least for loopless and coloopless matroids.